swiftlang/swift-evolution/proposals/fcntl-additions-to-stdlib.md

 ## Introduction

-At the present time Swift does not support the calling of variadic / va_list functions in other languages.
+At the present time Swift does not support the calling of variadic functions in other languages.
 There are a number of these functions in the standard "C" library that are critical for various programming tasks.
 One of these is fcntl(2) which is used to manipulate POSIX file descriptors.
 The need for exposing this API in Swift is readily apparent when doing socket programming since it's this API that's used to make a socket non-blocking.

 ## Motivation